Curriculum

 BP 204B: Fluency in multiple biophysical methods is often critical for answering mechanistic questions.
 To train the next generation of biophysicists at UCSF, we have decided to alter the traditional didactic structure by creating a new 6 week “Macromolecular Methods” class that places data collection at the beginning of the course.

-BP 219: Special Topics in Biophysics (fundamentals and mini courses)
+BP 219: Special Topics in Biophysics (fundamentals, mini orals, and mini courses)

 3 units